aws-samples/serverless-patterns/amplify-codecommit/README.md

     ```
     cd amplify-codecommit
     ```
+3. Install dependencies:
+    ```
+    npm install
+    ```
-3. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+4. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
     ```
     cdk deploy
     ```